Squirting vs éjaculation féminine : on t'explique la différence

 The anatomical and biological difference

-Squirting: a release from the bladder
+Squirting: a bladder release

 So-called female ejaculation: the prostatic equivalent

 So-called female ejaculation is the true equivalent of so-called male ejaculate.
-It is produced by the Skene's glands.
+It is produced by the Skene's Glands.
 At the peak of arousal (often during orgasm), these small glands located on either side of the urethra release a small amount of fluid.
 Due to its low volume and texture, this liquid often goes unnoticed.

 A more inclusive and uninhibited vocabulary

-Squirting, ejaculation, and performance pressure
+Squirting, ejaculation and performance pressure

 What to remember:

-The essential thing is to listen, explore, and communicate with your partner(s) to experience a fulfilling sexuality free from any injunction.
+The most important thing is to listen to yourself, explore and communicate with your partner gold partners, to enjoy a fulfilling sex life free from any pressure.

 PS2: Tell us in the comments what the image in the article represents.